captn3m0/ideas/README.md

 Bookmarking for Teams, in essence.
 Some good alternatives are [listed in this quora answer](https://www.quora.com/Hello-What-are-the-best-web-apps-for-sharing-bookmarks-across-a-team), which you should read and follow if you're interested in this.

-I've described this idea somewhat better in a chat log at [collaborative-bookmark.md](collaborative-bookmark.md)
+I've described this idea somewhat better in a chat log at [collaborative-bookmark.md](collaborative-bookmark.md) Google Spaces did some nice work here, but the product was shut down within an year of launch.

 ## Lightspeed for Chrome
 [Lightspeed](https://www.youtube.com/watch?v=wLnSLFrQDG8) is an experimental UI design (not implemented) for Firefox that focuses on making the New Tab page more functional by giving the browser a decent way to search across bookmarks, open tabs, and history.